 Equine Guelph would like to extend thanks to Dr. Josie Traub-Dargatz and Dr. Alanna Kirby, Colorado State University for input and content review of this infosheet.

-To learn more about equine biosecurity, register for Equine Guelph's online course and visit the biosecurity risk calculator online tool.
+To learn more about equine biosecurity, register for Equine Guelph's online course Sickness Prevention in Horses, and visit the biosecurity risk calculator online tool.